Sober Living Business Plan Template

 Competitor Information

 We will analyze our main competitors, including other sober living homes and rehabilitation centers.
-Our differentiation strategy will focus on personalized care, a strong community focus, and comprehensive transition services that go beyond housing.
-We will also strive to build relationships with local businesses to support our residents in their job placements.
+Our differentiation strategy will focus on personalized care, a strong community focus, and full transition services that go beyond housing.
+We will also build relationships with local businesses to support our residents in their job placements.
+Operators who pair recovery housing with on-staff counseling can compare their staffing model to a counselor business plan template.
 Sober living operators building out a fuller continuum of care should also review the transitional housing business plan, which covers the operational, funding, and compliance requirements for longer-term housing programs that serve individuals after acute treatment.

 Financial Information